phil-opp/blog_os/blog/content/second-edition/posts/11-allocator-designs/index.md

 ## Bump Allocator

-The most simple allocator design is a _bump allocator_.
+The most simple allocator design is a _bump allocator_ (also known as _stack allocator_).
 It allocates memory linearly and only keeps track of the number of allocated bytes and the number of allocations.
 It is only useful in very specific use cases because it has a severe limitation: it can only free all memory at once.

 ### Idea